nosarthur/nosarthur.github.io/_drafts/transition.md

 ## who am I

-I received PhD in theoretical physics in 2011 and remained in postdoc positions until 2016.
+I received PhD in physics in 2011 and remained in postdoc positions until 2016.

 * Strength
     * My math and coding background enables me to learn new tools quickly.